 Here you can combine the buzz of the capital with skiing and fresh air.
-Less than 30 minutes from the busy city streets you have more than 2,000 kilometres of prepared cross-country ski-trails bringing you deep into the peaceful forests.
-See Oslo, ski Oslo.
+Less than 30 minutes from the busy city streets you have more than 1,240 miles of prepared cross-country ski-trails bringing you deep into the peaceful forests.
+Learn more about skiing in Oslo.

-Rauland is famous for offering cross-country skiing in varied terrain.
-In total 150 kilometres of well groomed tracks, both mountain and forest trails, can be found in Rauland, of which 14 kilometres are lit up for night skiing.
+Famous for offering cross-country skiing in varied terrain, Rauland has a total of 95 miles of well groomed tracks.
+Both mountain and forest trails can be found in Rauland, of which 8 miles are lit up for night skiing.